— MySQL

 and elt()

 functions used for in MySQL?
-I recently came across them when implementing a voting system and found them pretty useful for doing calculations in queries with group by
+I recently came across them when implementing a voting system and found them to be pretty useful for calculating min and max values for queries with group by

 clauses.